VascoPires/VascoPires.github.io/_courses/abaqus_tutorial_part1.md

 {% include figure.liquid path="assets/img/teaching/2d_plate/files/section.png" title="Creating a solid section." class="img-fluid rounded article-figure" %}
 <div class="caption">Creating a solid section.</div>
 {% include figure.liquid path="assets/img/teaching/2d_plate/files/section_assign.png" title="Assigning the section to the part." class="img-fluid rounded article-figure" %}
-<div class="caption">Assigning the section to the part; sections bridge materials to geometry.</div>
+<div class="caption">Assigning the section to the part.</div>

 ## 🧩 Assembly

 Moving on to the **assembly** step.
 The assembly module represents what the **solver actually sees** .
 You might create several parts in the Part module, but only those you create instances of it in the assembly will be used for simulation.
 Even if you have just one part, you still need to create an assembly instance.
-You’re essentially telling the solver: “here’s the part I want to analyze.
+You’re essentially telling the solver: “here’s the part I want to analyze".

 To do this, create an **Instance**.
 An instance is a placed copy of a part within the assembly.
 You can have multiple instances of the same part, for example, a connection with 10 identical bolts can be modeled using one bolt geometry and section, but repeated as multiple instances.